-Safety and protection of health workers (cont'd) Yes No In progress N/A 14.
-Protocols established to assure safe return to work of health workers following quarantine or sick leave Mental health and psychosocial support for health worke Mental health and psychosocial support for health workers Yes No In progress N/A 1.
+Safety and protection of health workers (cont'd) Yes No In progress N/A 11.
+Mechanisms for reporting of incidents and symptoms by health workers are in place 12.
+All health workers are aware of how to identify and report any symptoms 13.
+Health workers understand when they must self-isolate 14.
+Protocols established to assure safe return to work of health workers following quarantine or sick leave Mental health and psychosocial support for health worke rs Yes No In progress N/A 1.
 A dedicated hot line for psychological support to health workers has been established and health workers are informed 2.
 Work schedules and working hours have been reviewed to enable flexibility and workload distribution 3.
 Supervisors encourage and monitor breaks 4.
-Monitoring of health workers for illness, stress and burn-out implemented 5.
+Monitoring of health workers for illness, stress, and burn-out implemented 5.
 Psychological first aid training is available for volunteers and community members to support staff in high stress areas 6.
 Childcare and other care support options for health workers are in place 7.
-Buddy system to provide support, monitor stress and reinforce safety procedures is encouraged 8.
+Buddy system to provide support, monitor stress, and reinforce safety procedures is encouraged 8.
 Workers are aware of and access is facilitated to mental health and psychosocial support services 9.
 Responders receive training and orientation on how best to provide basic emotional and practical support